🔍 공개 퀴즈 검색

 What is problem and solution structure?

-1. Showing time order
+1. Showing time order of events

-2. Presenting an issue and explaining how to fix it ✓
+4. Presenting an issue and explaining how to fix it ✓

 What is description structure?

-1. Explaining causes
+1. Explaining causes of events

-2. Showing time order
+2. Showing time order of events

 3. Providing detailed information about a topic ✓

-4. Telling a story
+4. Telling a fictional story

 Which signal words indicate description?